MicrosoftDocs/azure-stack-docs/azure-stack/user/vm-move-vm-specialized.md

 ---

-Before uploading your VHD you must validate that the VHD meets the requirements or it will fail to load in Azure STack Hub.
+Before uploading your VHD you must validate that the VHD meets the requirements or it will fail to load in Azure STtck Hub.
 To check, see [Verify that your VHD requirements](vm-move-overview.md#verify-that-your-vhd-requirements).

 When you have completed preparing and downloading your image, have your VHD file in an accessible location to your Azure Stack Hub instance.